srich-vk/Arduino-Based-Morse-Code-Encoder-Decoder/README.md

 Electronics Workshop 1 Project
-  By Sricharan Vinoth Kumar and Saikiran.S
+  :by Sricharan Vinoth Kumar and Saikiran.S

 Objective:
   To encode and decode morse code using Arduino Uno